 - Dust Mites

 The test is relatively quick and only takes less than 30 minutes.
 It’s also painless, with no injections (you can read more about my testing process here).
 Once you’ve been tested and examined you doctor will outline the options available.

-The most common option are allergy shots, or SCIT immunotherapy is the standard process that takes time to work (multiple years).
-I’ll outline the standard process as well as “rush” and cluster” below.
+The most common option is allergy shots or SCIT immunotherapy.
+It’s a process that takes time to work (multiple years).
+I’ll outline the standard process as well as “rush and cluster” below.

 Standard Allergy Immunotherapy